Documentation

 • OUTBOUND means your team called the customer.

-• Voicemail means a recording may be available.
+• Voicemail means the customer left a message when nobody answered.
+A recording may be available.

 • The status, such as completed, tells you how the call ended.